 - Rubella: Pregnant women should always be tested for rubella.
 If not yet pregnant, women who’ve never had a rubella vaccination should get one immediately.

-- Syphilis: Syphilis is usually treated with a penicillin vaccination.
+- Syphilis: Syphilis is usually treated with a penicillin IM injection.
 A physician should detect and treat syphilis immediately.

 - Varicella: Also known as chickenpox, varicella is dangerous who those who haven’t been vaccinated, especially adults.
 If you haven’t been vaccinated, tell your physician right away.